 Press Ganey nursing consultants help nurse managers unlock their full potential

 At Press Ganey, our team of nursing consultants is working every day to support nurses across all care settings.
 Press Ganey’s Nurse Leadership Development program is tailored to meet the unique demands placed on nurse managers.
 It offers a comprehensive curriculum—based on current national professional standards and competencies from the American Organization of Nursing Leaders (AONL) and the American Nurses Credentialing Center (ANCC)—that reinforces the necessary skills needed for success in leadership roles.
-But the program goes beyond the theoretical aspects of leadership—nurse managers learn practical skills to develop healthy relationships, foster a culture of accountability, and promote retention within their team.
+But our Nurse Leadership Development program goes beyond the theoretical aspects of leadership—nurse managers learn practical skills to develop healthy relationships, foster a culture of accountability, and promote retention within their team.

 - License only: Press Ganey will review the content with the organization, but the organization then moves forward alone with implementation.